Burakzdd/Image-Processing-Application-with-CPP/README.md

        return 0;
    }
    ```
+# Detailed Description

+## Line Detection

+Line detection is performed using the Hough Line Transform.
+The `LineDetection` class extends the `Detection` class and utilizes OpenCV's `HoughLinesP` function to detect lines in the image.
+After detecting the lines, the class provides methods to visualize the detected lines, adjust the threshold value for line detection, and write the detected lines to a file.

+## Corner Detection

+Corner detection is performed using the Harris Corner Detection algorithm.
+The `CornerDetection` class extends the `Detection` class and utilizes OpenCV's `cornerHarris` function to detect corners in the image.
+After detecting the corners, the class provides methods to visualize the detected corners, adjust the threshold value for corner detection, and write the detected corners to a file.

 ## Requirements

 - C++ compiler
 - OpenCV library
+- Python3 for matplotlib.h code The code for matplotlib.h has not been written by me, but it is a pre-existing library code.
 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.